 sudo yum install xfsprogs

-Then use the command below to resize your partition.
+Then use the command underneath to resize your partition.
 Make sure to include the “/” in the command as it indicates the root directory required for the operation.

 sudo xfs_growfs /